 Coinciding with the development of the region's large coal-fired power plants in the 1980s, regional utilities initiated construction of ten nuclear power plants.
-Only two, Trojan, in Oregon, and the Columbia Generating Station (CGS) (originally known as Washington Public Power Supply System Nuclear Project number 2 or WNP-2), in Washington, were eventually completed.
-Two partially completed plants, WNP-1 and WNP-3, were preserved for many years for completion, but they have since been terminated.
+Only two, Trojan, in Oregon, and the Columbia Generating Station (CGS) (originally known as Washington Public Power Supply System Nuclear Project number 2 or WNP-2), in Washington, were eventually completed.13 Two partially completed plants, WNP-1 and WNP-3, were preserved for many years for completion, but they have since been terminated.

 Trojan was permanently shut down in 1993, when it was concluded that the cost of a needed steam generator replacement would result in production costs barely competitive with the cost of power from new resources, and was subsequently demolished in 2006.
-CGS, now the only nuclear power plant in the region, has been upgraded from its original peak capacity and now has an installed nameplate capacity of 1,170 megawatts.
+CGS, now the only nuclear power plant in the region, has been upgraded from its original peak capacity and now has an installed nameplate capacity of 1,190 megawatts.
 In 2012, the Nuclear Regulatory Commission granted a 20-year renewal to CGS's 40-year operating license, now set to expire in 2043.
 The economics of continued operation of CGS have been questioned by some parties in the region, but this question is outside the scope of the Seventh Power Plan development.

 Environmental effects of nuclear generation are focused primarily on water use and spent fuel disposal; the generation of nuclear energy does not lead to the emission of greenhouse gases.
 Nuclear power plants use a large amount of water for steam production and cooling, which potentially affect nearby ecosystems and aquatic life.
-Nuclear power is generated through the fission (splitting of atoms) of uranium and the spent fuel is therefore radioactive waste.
-This waste must be disposed of or stored in an environmentally safe way, often in steel-lined concrete canisters above or below ground.
+In the case of CGS, its withdrawal from the Columbia River represents a small fraction of the overall river flow and would have to increase by six times to trigger EPA's minimum threshold for industrial water intake regulations.14 Nuclear power is generated through the fission (splitting of atoms) of uranium and the spent fuel is therefore radioactive waste.
+This waste must be disposed of in long-term storage in an environmentally safe way, often in steel-lined concrete canisters above or below ground.